Why Privacy Debates Hardly Persuades People

 This concept has been applied to many situations.

-So is it safe to assume that migrating this concept from traffic to digital privacy will work as well?
-Sadly no, it isn't.
+So, is it safe to assume that migrating this concept from traffic to digital privacy will work as well?
+Sadly, no, it isn't.
 This is counterintuitive.

-Before I explain why you should not give your information to your government, let me tell how many experts in the field tried to persuade people into considering those government projects a threat to our privacy that should not be accepted at all and why I don't think that their explanations were good enough to persuade people, at least me.
+Before I explain why you should not give your information to your government, let me tell you how many experts in the field tried to persuade people into considering those government projects a threat to our privacy that should not be accepted at all and why I don't think their explanations were good enough to persuade people, at least not me.

 But email is much more than exchanging messages.
 It's used to recover passwords.
 I would not give him my credentials.
-Even if my email had only personal messages, I won't mind sharing my information with the government if they could use that to save the country from terrorists, murderers, etc.
+Even if my email had only personal messages, I wouldn't mind sharing my information with the government if they could use that to save the country from terrorists, murderers, etc.

 In the post we should all have something to hide, he mentions unjust laws that could be used to punish citizens by spying on their data.

-Think again, if the law is unjust you need to change the law itself.
+Think again, if the law is unjust, you need to change the law itself.

 Even "(...) if there were an alternate dystopian reality where law enforcement was 100% effective, such that any potential law offenders knew they would be immediately identified, apprehended, and jailed. (...)", we should adapt ourselves to fight the law in this new context.
 Would it be that hard to fight a law without breaking it?
 It's how it is supposed to be in the first place.

 This one came close.
-He said "Arguing that you don't care about the right to privacy because you have nothing to hide is no different than saying you don't care about free speech because you have nothing to say".
+He said, "Arguing that you don't care about the right to privacy because you have nothing to hide is no different than saying you don't care about free speech because you have nothing to say."

-- After they get your data, it's over, you can't get it back;
+- After they get your data, it's over; you can't get it back.

-- Depending on how they get your information, other malicious hackers may take advantage as well, thus giving access to more parties; Schneier says that it is not security vs privacy, but less security vs more security;
+- Depending on how they get your information, other malicious hackers may take advantage as well, thus giving access to more parties.
+Schneier says that it is not security vs. privacy, but less security vs. more security.

-That's all I have for today, thank you.
+That's all I have for today.
+Thank you.